 – Clinical Case

-This case took place in a long-term acute care hospital (LTACH), as the patient required intensive rehabilitation after a long stay in a critical care hospital.
+This case took place in a long-term acute care hospital (LTACH) where the patient required intensive rehabilitation after a long stay in a critical care hospital.
 The patient was morbidly obese with a history of smoking and suffered a cerebral vascular accident (CVA), also known as a stroke.
 Her mobility was severely limited, and this led to the development of a large sacral decubitus ulcer which became infected.
-The critical care hospital treatment team placed a Broviac central venous catheter, a tunneled catheter with tip termination in the lower aspect of the superior vena cava (SVC), a large vein in the chest.
+The treatment team at the critical care hospital placed a Broviac central venous catheter (a tunneled catheter with tip termination in the lower aspect of the superior vena cava, a large vein in the chest) to administer medications and fluids.
 This decision was made with the knowledge that this patient would need long-term access to ongoing treatment for the infection.
-After transfer to the LTACH, the clamping of this central venous catheter at an improper location led to a catheter fracture, a complication that can have serious consequences including bleeding, infection, and air embolus due to the non-intact catheter.
+After transfer to the LTACH, this central venous catheter was clamped at an improper location and led to a catheter fracture, a complication that can have serious consequences including bleeding, infection, and air embolism due to the non-intact catheter.

-The LTACH physicians were uncomfortable removing this fractured tunneled catheter and consulted Vascular Wellness to place a new central catheter in preparation for having the fractured tunneled catheter removed with a trip back to Interventional Radiology (IR) at the critical care hospital.
-This transfer would have been potentially hazardous to the patient as she was still on a ventilator, as well as being very costly.
-This required critical care transport which would have included an RN and a Respiratory Therapist as well as transport drivers and EMTs.
+The LTACH physicians were uncomfortable removing the fractured tunneled catheter and consulted Vascular Wellness to place a new central line catheter, and when that was complete, the facility planned to transport the patient back to Interventional Radiology (IR) at the critical care hospital to have the fractured tunneled catheter removed.
+This transfer would have been potentially hazardous to the patient because she was still on a ventilator, in addition to being a very costly exercise.
+Because of the patient’s delicate condition, critical care transport would be required, which includes an RN, a Respiratory Therapist, in addition to transport drivers and EMTs for the round trip.

 Tunneled Catheter Fracture